sjackson4430/portfolio/_projects/2022-09-14-MicrosoftPowerapps.md

 metadata, apply business logic, create custom connectors, and integrate with external data.

-With Power Apps, you can:
+##With Power Apps, you can:
-• Build an app quickly by using the skills that you already have.
+-	Build an app quickly by using the skills that you already have.
-• Connect to the cloud services and data sources that you're already using.
+-	Connect to the cloud services and data sources that you're already using.
-• Share your apps instantly so that coworkers can use them on their phones and tablets.
+-	Share your apps instantly so that coworkers can use them on their phones and tablets.

 Power Automate Power Automate brings automation to your business.
 This